 - Garlic — Add some sliced or minced garlic to these crispy smashed Brussels sprouts before cooking.
 You could also use garlic granules.

-These crispy smashed Brussels sprouts are a signature side dish that goes well with nearly any main!
-Here are some of my favorite dishes to serve alongside them:
+These smashed Brussels sprouts are a signature side dish that goes well with nearly any main!
+Here are some of my favourite dishes to serve alongside them:

 - Creamy Mushroom Pasta